josephg/egwalker-paper/reg-text.typ

   caption: [An event graph (left) and one possible topologically sorted order of that graph (right).], ) <topological-sort>

-For example, the graph in @graph-example has two possible sort orders; eg-walker will either first insert the second "l" at index 3 and then the exclamation mark at index 5 (like User 1 in @two-inserts), or first insert "!" at index 4 followed by the second "l" at index 3 (like User 2 in @two-inserts); the final document is the same either way.
+For example, the graph in @graph-example has two possible sort orders; eg-walker either first inserts "l" at index 3 and then the exclamation mark at index 5 (like User 1 in @two-inserts), or first inserts "!" at index 4 followed by "l" at index 3 (like User 2 in @two-inserts); the final document state is "Hello!" either way.
 However, the choice of sort order affects the performance of the algorithm, as discussed in @complexity.

-Event graph replay extends directly to incremental updates: when a new event is added to the graph, since all of its parents must already be in the graph, each added event becomes the next element of the topologically sorted sequence.
+Event graph replay easily extends to incremental updates for real-time collaboration: when a new event is added to the graph, it becomes the next element of the topologically sorted sequence.
 We can transform each new event in the same way as during replay, and apply the transformed operation to the current document state.
-This way, the algorithm supports real-time collaboration.

 == Characteristics of Eg-walker <characteristics>

-Eg-walker ensures that the resulting document is consistent with Attiya et al.'s _strong list specification_ @Attiya2016 (in essence, replicas converge to the same state and apply operations in the right place), and it is _maximally non-interleaving_ @fugue (i.e., concurrent sequences of insertions at the same position are placed one after another, and not interleaved).
+Eg-walker ensures that the resulting document state is consistent with Attiya et al.'s _strong list specification_ @Attiya2016 (in essence, replicas converge to the same state and apply operations in the right place), and it is _maximally non-interleaving_ @fugue (i.e., concurrent sequences of insertions at the same position are placed one after another, and not interleaved).

 One way of achieving this goal would be to track the state of the document on each branch of the event graph, to translate each event into a corresponding CRDT operation (based on the document state in which that event was generated), and when branches in the event graph merge, to apply the CRDT operations from one branch to the other branch's state.
 Essentially, this approach simulates a network of communicating CRDT replicas and their states.
 However, doing this naively leads to poor performance, because the CRDT overhead is incurred on every operation.

-Eg-walker is able to achieve much better performance by skipping the CRDT entirely in portions of the event graph that have no concurrency (which, in many editing histories, is the vast majority of the graph), and invoking the CRDT only during those portions with concurrency.
+Eg-walker is able to achieve much better performance by skipping the CRDT entirely in portions of the event graph that have no concurrency (which, in many editing histories, is the vast majority of the graph), and using the CRDT only for concurrent events.
-When processing an event that has no concurrent events, eg-walker is able to discard all of the CRDT state accumulated so far, keeping the data structure small.
+When processing an event that has no concurrent events, eg-walker is able to discard all of the internal state accumulated so far, keeping the data structure small.
-A key insight of eg-walker is how to compute the correct transformed operations even though the CRDT state may reflect only a small part of the editing history.
+A key contribution of eg-walker is that it can compute the correct transformed operations even though the internal state may reflect only a small part of the event graph.

-Moreover, eg-walker requires the event graph and CRDT state only in order to transform an operation to account for concurrent events.
-The algorithm does not inspect them when generating new events, or when adding an event to the graph that happened after all existing events.
+Moreover, eg-walker does not need the event graph and the internal state when generating new events, or when adding an event to the graph that happened after all existing events.
-This means that most of the time, the event graph can remain on disk without using any space in memory or any CPU time to load; it is sufficient to load only the latest document state, which can be stored in a separate file from the event graph.
+Most of the time, we only need the current document state; the event graph can remain on disk without using any space in memory or any CPU time.
-We only have to load the event graph into memory when handling concurrency, and even then we only have to replay the portion of the graph since the last ancestor that the concurrent operations had in common.
+The event graph is only required when handling concurrency, and even then we only have to replay the portion of the graph since the last ancestor that the concurrent operations had in common.

-Eg-walker's approach contrasts with the usual CRDT approach, which requires every replica to persist the CRDT state (including the unique ID for each character) to disk and send it over the network, and which requires that state to be loaded into memory in order to both generate and receive operations, even when there is no concurrency.
+Eg-walker's approach contrasts with existing CRDTs, which require every replica to persist the internal state (including the unique ID for each character) and send it over the network, and which require that state to be loaded into memory in order to both generate and receive operations, even when there is no concurrency.
 This can use significant amounts of memory and can make documents slow to load.

-OT algorithms avoid the metadata overhead of CRDTs; similarly to eg-walker, they only need to persist the latest document state and the history of operations that may be concurrent to operations that might arrive in the future.
+OT algorithms avoid this internal state; similarly to eg-walker, they only need to persist the latest document state and the history of operations that are concurrent to operations that may arrive in the future.
 In both eg-walker and OT, the editing history/event graph can be discarded if we know that no event we may receive in the future will be concurrent with any existing event.
-However, OT algorithms have asymptotically worse performance than eg-walker in transforming concurrent operations.
+However, OT algorithms have asymptotically worse performance than eg-walker in transforming concurrent operations (see @complexity).
+Some OT algorithms are only able to handle restricted forms of event graphs, whereas eg-walker handles arbitrary DAGs.

 == Walking the event graph

-For the sake of clarity we first explain a simplified version of eg-walker that replays the entire event graph, does not discard its CRDT state along the way, and incurs CRDT overhead even for non-concurrent operations.
+For the sake of clarity we first explain a simplified version of eg-walker that replays the entire event graph without discarding its internal state along the way, and that incurs CRDT overhead even for non-concurrent operations.
-In @clearing we show how to add the optimisation that allows us to replay only parts of the event graph.
+In @partial-replay we show how the algorithm can be optimised to replay only a part of the event graph.

 First, we topologically sort the event graph in a way that keeps events on the same branch consecutive as much as possible: for example, in @topological-sort we first visit $e_"A1" ... e_"A4"$, then $e_"B1" ... e_"B4"$; we avoid alternating between branches, such as $e_"A1", e_"B1", e_"A2", e_"B2" ...$, even though that would also be a valid topological sort.
-For this we use a standard textbook algorithm @CLRS2009: do a depth-first traversal, and build up the topologically sorted list in reverse order while returning from the traversal (i.e. after visiting events that happened later).
+For this we use a standard textbook algorithm @CLRS2009: perform a depth-first traversal starting from the oldest event, and build up the topologically sorted list in reverse order while returning from the traversal.
-When choosing which branch to traverse, we use a greedy heuristic so that branches with fewer events tend to appear before branches with more events in the sorted order; this can improve performance but is not essential.
+When a node has multiple children, we choose their order based on a heuristic so that branches with fewer events tend to appear before branches with more events in the sorted order; this can improve performance but is not essential.
+We estimate the size of a branch by counting the number of edges from each event to the graph's frontier.

-The algorithm then processes the events one at a time in topologically sorted order, updating a state object and outputting a transformed operation for each event.
+The algorithm then processes the events one at a time in topologically sorted order, updating the internal state and outputting a transformed operation for each event.
-The state object simultaneously captures the document at two versions: the version in which an event was generated (which we call the _prepare_ version), and the version in which all events seen so far have been applied (which we call the _effect_ version).
+The internal state simultaneously captures the document at two versions: the version in which an event was generated (which we call the _prepare_ version), and the version in which all events seen so far have been applied (which we call the _effect_ version).
 If the prepare and effect versions are the same, the transformed operation is identical to the original one.
 In general, the prepare version represents a subset of the events of the effect version.
 // Due to the topological sorting it is not possible for the prepare version to be later than the effect version.

-The state object can be updated with three methods, each of which takes an event as argument:
+The internal state can be updated with three methods, each of which takes an event as argument:

-/ Apply: Updates both the prepare version and the effect version to include the given event, assuming that the current prepare version equals the parents of that event, and that the event has not previously been applied.
-This method interprets the event in the context of the prepare version, and outputs the operation representing how the effect version has been updated.
+- $sans("apply")(e)$ updates the prepare version and the effect version to include $e$, assuming that the current prepare version equals $e.italic("parents")$, and that $e$ has not yet been applied.
+This method interprets $e$ in the context of the prepare version, and outputs the operation representing how the effect version has been updated.
-/ Retreat: Updates the prepare version to remove the given event, assuming that the prepare version previously included that event.
+- $sans("retreat")(e)$ updates the prepare version to remove $e$, assuming the prepare version previously included $e$.
-/ Advance: Updates the prepare version to add the given event, assuming that the prepare version previously did not include that event, but the effect version did.
+- $sans("advance")(e)$ updates the prepare version to add $e$, assuming that the prepare version previously did not include $e$, but the effect version did.

 #figure(
   fletcher.diagram(node-inset: 6pt, node-defocus: 0, {